thenumbernine/glapp-js/README.md

 ### Why?

-Because the FFI code is emulated, the whole thing goes slow af.
+Since the FFI code is emulated the whole thing goes slow af.
 Why would I make such an abomination?
 Because the LuaJIT native version is fast af, and always runs at least twice or more as fast as a browser+JS+WebGL-equivalent app.
 Too bad the modern standard browser platform sucks so much, and is so slow.
 I'm only making this for compatability's sake, not as a primary deployment option.